 To set up name resolution, insert an entry for the hostname into the "hosts" file on the infected system.
-A faster alternative is to use a tool called ApateDNS, available as a free download at http://www.mandiant.com/resources/download/re search-tool-mandiant-apatedns
+A faster alternative is to use a tool called Fake DNS, available as part of the Malcode Analysis Pack toolkit from iDefense at the following URL: http://labs.idefense.com/software/malcode.php# more malcode+analysis+pack

-ApateDNS is a DNS server that you can configure to answer any DNS query with a single IP address of your choice.
-I usually suggest picking an IP address of some system in your lab on which you can run the service that malware may look for.
+Fake DNS is a DNS server that you can configure to answer any DNS query with a single IP address of your choice.
+Which IP address should you use?
+I suggest picking an IP address of some system in your lab on which you can run the service that malware may look for.
 This will redirect the connection to the host where you'd set up the listener, allowing the connection to be completed so you can learn about its purpose.

-In our example, captured on this slide, the network sniffer now confirmed that the infected system is attempting to connect to TCP port 25 on "gsmtp185.google.com".
+In our example, captured on this slide, the network sniffer confirmed that the infected system is attempting to connect to TCP port 25 on "gsmtp185.google.com".